oscbyspro/DiffableTextViews/Documentation/Swift-Issues-List.md

 ### Problem

 NumericTextStyles:
-When the user starts interaction with the view (so editing changes to true), the easies way to enforce the format would be to format and parse the value once.
+When changes are made upstream, or the user starts interaction with the view, the easies way to enforce its precision would be to format and parse the value once.
-This does not work for all locale and currency pairs, however.
+This does not work for all locale and currency pairs, however, which is weird.

 ### Example